-Frequently Asked Questions Regarding Hiring Laws
+Hiring Laws: Frequently Asked Questions

 In addition, the U.S. Department of Labor (DOL) is responsible for certifying positions for temporary and permanent employment of foreign workers.
 Once the application is certified by the DOL, the employer generally must petition the U.S. Citizenship and Immigration Services (USCIS) for a visa on behalf of the foreign worker.
 The foreign worker must also establish that he or she is admissible to the U.S. under provisions of the Immigration and Nationality Act (INA).
 The USCIS website provides helpful information for employers interested in hiring a foreign worker when a U.S. citizen is not available.

 Are there any special rules I need to consider when hiring an independent contractor?

 Yes.
 First of all, since the IRS treats taxation of employees and independent contractors differently, it's important to ensure that your prospective hire is really an independent contractor.
-If you misclassify your worker as an independent contractor and the IRS believes the worker is an employee, you may be liable under the Fair Labor Standards Act, owe back taxes, owe workers' compensation benefits, and employee benefits.
+If you misclassify your worker as an independent contractor and the IRS believes the worker is an employee, you may be liable under the Fair Labor Standards Act and owe back taxes, workers' compensation benefits, and employee benefits.
 If you're not sure, you can file a Form SS-8 with the IRS to get an official determination as to the potential hire's status.

 Are there any special rules I need to consider when hiring someone with a disability?

 Yes.
 The Americans with Disabilities Act (ADA) has two major effects on hiring an employee with a disability.
 First, the ADA prohibits discrimination against people with disabilities in the hiring process.
-Second, the ADA requires an employer with 15 or more employees to provide reasonable accommodation for individuals with disabilities, unless it would cause undue hardship.
-A reasonable accommodation is any change in the work environment, or in the way a job is performed, that enables a person with a disability to enjoy equal employment opportunities.
+Second, the ADA requires employers with 15 or more employees to provide reasonable accommodations for individuals with disabilities unless it would case the employer undue hardship.
+A reasonable accommodation is any change in the work environment or in the way a job is performed that enables a person with a disability to enjoy equal employment opportunities.

 Under the Fair Credit Reporting Act (FCRA) employers must get an employee's written consent before seeking an employee's credit report.
-If you decide not to hire or promote someone based on information in the credit report, you must provide a copy of the report and let the applicant know of his or her right to challenge the report under the FCRA.
+If you decide not to hire or promote someone based on the information in the credit report, you must provide a copy of the report and let the applicant know of his or her right to challenge the report under FCRA.
 Some states have more stringent rules limiting the use of credit reports.